Oyster card: Staff variants

 Staff Oyster cards (also known as Staff Passes) are issued by Transport for London to active staff and one nominee of their choice.
 Staff nominees must be 16 or older, and reside at the same address as the staff member.
 They are also issued to retired TfL staff.
 They allow free travel on all TfL modes, and are not valid on National Rail services with some minor exceptions.
-TfL Engineers and Contractors are also issued their own respective Oyster cards, subject to different restrictions to regular staff variants however, and unlike full-time staff, cannot select nominees.
+TfL Engineers and Contractors are also issued their own respective Oyster cards, subject to different restrictions to regular staff variants; however, unlike full-time staff, they cannot select nominees.
 Constables from the City of London Police and the Metropolitan Police all have unique Oyster cards that allow them full access for law enforcement purposes.
 British Transport Police have separate Oyster cards for their constables and police staff/PCSOs, which are both also granted full access.

 Design variants

 The standard Oyster card designs are as follows: